-There are many types of disability; visible or hidden; physical (sight, speech, hearing or mobility impairment) or mental health impairments or long term medical conditions.
-The most frequently encountered is dyslexia and the University employs a specialist dyslexia tutor.
+There are many types of disability, visible or hidden.
+They can include physical (sight, speech, hearing or mobility impairments), mental health conditions, long term medical conditions and learning differences.
+The most frequently encountered is dyslexia.

 We have designed our courses to be accessible to as wide a range of potential students as possible.
-We ask that you declare your dyslexia or other disability to the Disability Officer as early as possible, so that we can ensure we have provision for your needs in place when you arrive.
+We ask that you declare your dyslexia or disability to us as early as possible, so that we can ensure we have provision for your needs in place when you arrive.

 As our degrees are vocational, some modules do require physical activity or visual skills in order to complete them successfully.

 If you think you may be dyslexic, have a medical or physical disability or mental health need contact to our Enable Team.

 We have an excellent track record of supporting the needs of students with dyslexia or other forms of specific learning difficulties, and aim to be ‘dyslexia friendly’ in all our teaching and learning environments.

 Depending on your disability we may require copies of additional documents such as:

 - A copy of a report or letter from your doctor or consultant in the case of a physical or long term health condition (lasting over 12 months)

 - A copy of a report or letter from your doctor or consultant in case of a mental health condition

 - A copy of a full diagnostic assessment from a suitably qualified practitioner, psychologist or specialist teacher.
 The assessment does not need to be a post-16 assessment